Marketing Strategy ยท Updated July 3, 2026

 If you want a practical owned-audience path, read the Discord for musicians guide and the music marketing starter kit.

-The Content Structure That Actually Works
+The Content Structure That Works

 Organic discovery follows a simple but powerful structure: hook, song, call to action.